stephen-cloud/c-19-2/docs/navigation.md

 It's actually pretty easy now we have the stub components and the `<BrowserRouter>` wrapper.

-!!! note
-    Make these changes in `App.tsx`
+!!! info "Make these changes in `App.tsx`."

 Add `<Link>`s and URL paths to the `<Button>`s in the `<AppBar>`.